ashlin4010/simple_Z80_computer/README.md

 # Simple Z80 Computer
-The goal of this project was to build a minimally complex Z80 computer capable of running CP/M. While I have  not yet ported CP/M it should be capable of it.
+The goal of this project was to build a minimally complex Z80 computer capable of running CP/M. While I haven not yet ported CP/M, it should be capable of it.

-Truthfully this is the second iteration and adds two useful additions, built in USB to serial converter and a Raspberry Pi zero emulating a terminal.

-### Software Compiler ###
-My assembler of choice for this project has been the [Retro Assembler](https://enginedesigns.net/retroassembler/) by Peter Tihanyi.
-There is a VSCode [plugin](https://marketplace.visualstudio.com/items?itemName=EngineDesigns.retroassembler) available.
+This system is made of to boards, the upper board has the the CPU, RAM, ROM and UART.
+The lower board has, Composite Video, USB Keyboard, USB to serial converter, Compact Flash and 8 indicator LEDs.

 ![Screenshot](images/simple_Z80_system.jpg)

 ## Specifications ##
 * 64K Static RAM